-As a kid, I didn't really know what emotions were.
+As an Amish kid, I didn't really know what emotions were.
 As funny as that may sound, I know that many of you were raised in much the same way.

 We were taught that emotions were bad, and to feel anything made us weird and wrong and bad.
 Stuff down your feelings to make sure that you never feel them, ignore your heart, and just use your head, they said.

 Sound familiar?
 Let's start to destroy those lies today.

 In the Amish culture that I grew up in, emotions were not valued very much.
 And this isn't limited to just the Amish, as it happens in homes of all different cultures all around the world.
 I know many of you know exactly what I'm talking about.

 When I was younger, I was much more in touch with my heart.
 I was more sensitive, and more in tune with my feelings and my inner world.
 I was an easy crier.